- The RSI is an indicator that measures the momentum and rate of speed at which the price of an asset is moving at.

 However, these conditions are times when this would be the norm.
 For this reason, the RSI might be best used as a signal or warning that goes off for you to start paying attention to the trend and for other signs that it might be getting overextended in either direction.
 It is not something that should be acted on immediately.

 Therefore, any impulsive move that follows is going to act as an outlier and throw the indicator to one extreme.
-As you can imagine, this could be the breakout that leads to continuation.
-You would not want to look at this as an oversold or overbought reading that is worth fading.
+This could be the breakout that leads to continuation.
+You would not want to look at this as an oversold or overbought reading that is worth trading.

 3- The RSI is best applied in its most suitable trading environment

-(How to use Volume to Improve Your Trading?
-Check out Trading Volume in Ranges and Trends)
+How to use Volume to Improve Your Trading?
+Check out Trading Volume in Ranges and Trends

-Often, we see that in a downward or an upward trend the line will act as a loose support or resistance zone and that once reclaimed will be an indication that context has changed regarding momentum.
+Often, we see that in a downward or an upward trend, the line will act as a loose support or resistance zone, and that once reclaimed, it will indicate that context has changed regarding momentum.
 Either it can pick up again for the first time, or suddenly it is now unable to regain steam.

-2- Using divergences as a reason for a second look or confirmation of other strengths/weaknesses present.
+3 Using divergences as a reason for a second look or confirmation of other strengths/weaknesses present.